microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

 -   scaling to large datasets.
 -   services to accelerate some operations (like summarization, search etc).

-Shared Trees approach to doing all this while being extensible and maintainable relies in modularity and versioning is covered below.
+Shared Tree's approach to doing all this while being extensible and maintainable relies on modularity and versioning, and is covered below.

 # A Design For Extensibility and Compatibility with Versioning

 Shared tree is a collaborative data-structure allowing cross version collaboration as well as support for loading all old formats.
-Thus imposes some very strict compatibility requirements which make changes to its implementation and functionality difficult.
+This imposes some very strict compatibility requirements that can make changing its implementation and functionality difficult.

 This puts a large tension between maintainability and extensibility.
 This leads to a design that is focused on optimizing for extensibility while minimizing the difficult of maintaining compatibility across these extensions.